Objects rendered as 'Wireframe' in Blender 3D

 Finally, use "F12" to render the scene.

 Misc.
-Scene information
+Scene Information

 It's important to keep in mind that rendering wire-frames does mean there is no 'occlusion' of objects, a scene which might contain dozens of items could potentially be a confusing mass of lines, meaning some re- organisation may be necessary prior to rendering to minimise this problem.